Targeting of political opponents and civil society under the second Trump administration: Actions against corporations and business

-Actions against the media and free speech
+Actions against the news media and free speech

-Trump's actions against the media and those who expressed certain viewpoints were described as negatively impacting free speech.
+Trump's actions against the news media and those who expressed certain viewpoints were described as negatively impacting free speech.
 His actions were described as unprecedented in modern American history, and mirroring tactics used by authoritarian leaders.
 He criticized and fired officials who reported facts, statistics, and analysis that went against his opinions, and ordered them removed or redone to suit his preferences.
 Scientists expressed fear of expressing viewpoints contrary to administration preferences, and the government undertook widespread online resource removals.
 His deportations of activists and political dissidents were described as violating their free speech rights.

+A Truth Social post by Trump on May 12, 2026 accusing the news media of treason for its coverage of the 2026 Iran war.

-Trump's actions were described as part of a revenge tour against the media, which some experts described as a "broad, systematic assault" on free speech.
-Trump claimed that some media groups should be "illegal", and frequently assaulted the "fake news" and suggested using law enforcement against them.
-Sitting Federal Communications Commission (FCC) Commissioner Anna M. Gomez called Trump's lawsuit against 60 Minutes parent company CBS News part of "a campaign to censor and control" and to harass the media "into covering the news the way they want it to be covered".
-As a result of Trump's threats, media executives instructed journalists and their staff to self-censor and reduce criticism of Trump.
+Trump's actions were described as part of a revenge tour against the news media, which some experts described as a "broad, systematic assault" on free speech.
+Trump claimed that some news media groups should be "illegal", and frequently assaulted the "fake news" and suggested using law enforcement against them.
+By 2026, Trump had repeatedly accused media outlets of treason and sedition, and his Department of Justice publicly announced and initiated subpoenas against media companies for critical coverage of the 2026 Iran war.
+Defense Secretary Pete Hegseth called Democrats and critics of the Iran war as the "biggest adversary" facing the United States.
+Sitting Federal Communications Commission (FCC) Commissioner Anna M. Gomez called Trump's lawsuit against 60 Minutes parent company CBS News part of "a campaign to censor and control" and to harass the news media "into covering the news the way they want it to be covered".
+As a result of Trump's threats, news media executives instructed journalists and their staffs to self-censor and reduce criticism of Trump.
+The Associated Press described Trump's actions as part of "a systematic pattern by the Republican president to attempt to undermine press freedom in order to shield him from negative coverage".

 On July 24, Trump passed an executive order encouraging tech companies to censor their chatbots to prevent "woke AI".
 This action marked the first time the federal government explicitly attempted to shape the ideological behavior of AI.
 The order stated that companies selling their AI to the federal government must ensure their programs did not promote "destructive" diversity, equity and inclusion, and "concepts like critical race theory, transgenderism, unconscious bias, intersectionality, and systemic racism".
 The order drew comparisons by scholars to the Chinese Communist Party's efforts to censor and control AI to reflect the core values of the Communist Party, although they described Trump's efforts as taking a softer and coercive route by instead encouraging self-censorship.